cs-ieee-ist/cs-essentials/content/topics/vim/2-movement.md

 If you want to be more productive using Vim you should spend most of your time in Normal mod, using movement commands to navigate the file.

-Movements in Vim are also called “nouns”, because they refer to chunks of text.
+Movements in Vim are also called “nouns” because they refer to chunks of text.

 #### Basic Movement